 The situation that killed your loved one must meet certain criteria

 Some deaths are accidental, meaning that no one could reasonably prevent them.
 Others are clearly the result of the actions or omission of someone else.
-If evidence supports your claim that wrongful acts (criminal intent), unskillfulness or negligence by an individual or a business directly led to your loved one’s death, then your family may be in a position to file a wrongful death claim.
+If evidence supports your claim that wrongful acts (criminal intent), unskillfulness or negligence by an individual or a business directly led to your loved one’s death, then your family may be in a position to file a wrongful death claim, as stated from our trusted Westminster wrongful death attorney.

 You need to take action in a timely manner